redhat-openstack/openstack-puppet-modules/README.md

 If set to true then a repository will be setup so that packages can be downloaded from the DataStax community edition (default **false**).

+[*seeds*]
+Addresses of hosts that are deemed contact points.
+Cassandra nodes use this list of hosts to find each other and learn the topology of the ring.
+You must change this if you are running multiple nodes!
+Seeds is actually a comma-delimited list of addresses (default **127.0.0.1**).

 ## Reference

 This module uses the package type to install the Cassandra package and the